Fighting Together to

 “While serving as a senior leader on the executive team in Attorney General Peter Neronha’s Office, we filed a significant lawsuit against Optum Rx, CVS Caremark, and Express Scripts.
 These giant PBMs have exploited their market dominance to undercut independent pharmacies here in Rhode Island and across the country.
 They also deceived Rhode Islanders, suggesting that they secured prescription drug savings for us when in fact they caused drug prices to skyrocket.
 I’m proud to have been a part of the team that stood up to these companies and I’m grateful that Attorney General Neronha has endorsed me to succeed him.
 As Attorney General, I’ll continue the fight to ensure access to health care for all Rhode Islanders – and demand accountability from PBMs that have violated the law.”

-Jamestown, RI
+Cumberland, RI

 Have you Been Harmed by Health Insurers or Pharmacy Benefit Managers?